 - An act of nature

 - An inherent defect in the goods

 Because charter buses often involve multiple layers of contractual relationships, liability can get complicated.
-If you are involved in an accident on a charter bus, the potentially liable parties could include:
+If you are in an accident on a charter bus, the potentially liable parties could include:

 - The tour company from whom the bus was chartered.
 The tour company typically contracts with a bus provider and has a duty to contract with a company that has a good safety record.
 If the bus company hired by the tour company has a poor safety record, the bus and tour companies both could be liable for an accident.

-- The bus company that owns the chartered vehicle has a duty to keep reasonably safe buses in the company fleet.
+- The bus company that owns the charter vehicle has a duty to keep reasonably safe buses in the company fleet.
 It also must hire drivers with the proper licenses.
 Even then, if the company’s driver is negligent, the company can still be liable for damages resulting from that negligence.

 Are Charter Buses the Only Carriers Subject to Federal Regulations?

 Interstate and commercial buses aren’t the only carriers liable as common carriers.
 The Department of Transportation has issued guidance stating that any carrier providing transportation for a fee, even if that fee is indirect (such as part of a package), is subject to Federal Motor Carrier Safety regulations.
 This includes shuttle services such as “whitewater river rafters, hotel/motel shuttle transporters, rental car shuttle services, etc.”

 Casinos and hotels that provide shuttle services to local amenities fall under these regulations, even if they are subcontracting the transportation service.
 However, in such situations, liability can get murky and it pays to know who is conducting the transportation service.